mikepartain/PUBLIC_STIGCHECK/README.md

     tqdm==4.15.0

-You should be able to install the dependencies with 'pip install -r requirements.txt' but some have trouble with the cryptography.
-If you have cryptography already satisfied try this from a bash shell:
+You should be able to install the dependencies with 'pip install -r requirements.txt' but some have trouble with this.
+I am looking for a fix. if the above does not work try the below in a bash shell:

 `cat requirements.txt | while read line; do pip install $line; done`